 A tip to students who hope to start at Sun Life would be to leverage the SLF network.
 I met many contacts who I know will be invaluable to me in the years ahead.
 Challenge yourself to make a new connection weekly and keep in touch with them.
 Everyone at Sun Life is friendly and willing to share their expertise.
 Having a wide network of connections at Sun Life can help you learn more about specific areas in the company and also provide you with more potential career opportunities.
 Some of which you may not have even considered.

-Among our many honours, Sun Life is proud to have been named one of Canada’s Top Employers for Young People in 2017.Learn more about this achievement
+Among our many honours, Sun Life, for the fourth year in a row, is proud to have been named one of Canada’s Top Employers for Young People in 2019.